Murray Kempton: Biography

 Known as a modest, courtly man who was generous with fellow journalists and friends, Kempton had his eccentricities.

 He never learned to drive and could often be spotted riding a bicycle in New York City while wearing a three-piece suit.
 He was shown that way in television spots that promoted the New York edition of Newsday in which Kempton brought his bicycle to a stop at an intersection and deadpanned, "I guess I've been around so long that people think they have to like me."
-His bicycling was also depicted in a cartoon showing him standing next to his three-speed bicycle that accompanied first a 1993 profile in The New Yorker and later the jacket of what proved his final book, an anthology called Rebellions, Perversities, and Main Events.
-Kempton dedicated the book to Buckley, whom he once admitted had nagged him for years to assemble the collection: "For William F. Buckley, Jr., genius at friendships that surpass all understanding."
+His bicycling was also depicted in a cartoon showing him standing next to his three-speed bicycle that accompanied a 1993 profile in The New Yorker and later the jacket of what proved to be his final book, an anthology called Rebellions, Perversities, and Main Events.
+Kempton dedicated the book to Buckley, who, he once admitted, had nagged him for years to assemble the collection: "For William F. Buckley, Jr., genius at friendships that surpass all understanding."

 Kempton received one of the first Hillman Prizes in 1950 for his articles on labor in the South.
 Kempton won the Pulitzer Prize for distinguished commentary in 1985 at Newsday.
 Ten years later, he received the Elijah Parish Lovejoy Award as well as an honorary Doctor of Laws degree from Colby College.
 He was so known for his rococo style that in his essay collection Hooking Up (2000), Tom Wolfe wrote, "Kempton used so many elegant British double and triple negatives, half the time you couldn't figure out what he was saying."

 Kempton wrote approximately 10,000 entries for his columns over the course of his career.
-He died on May 5, 1997 at Kateri Nursing Home in Manhattan at the age of 79 while suffering from pancreatic cancer.
+He died on May 5, 1997, at Kateri Nursing Home in Manhattan at the age of 79 while suffering from pancreatic cancer.

+He was the father of Sally Kempton.